 9. Tasca do Chico

 Rua Diário de Notícias, 39

 Tasca do Chico is a popular fado house with a peculiar decor featuring football scarves and pictures of notable clients.
 Authentic “amateur” fado singers perform every night.
 Arrive early if you want to get a table.

 6pm-2am, Monday to Saturday

-This is a classic Tequila bar in a corner of Bairro Alto.
-The street is a natural extension of the tiny place that brings a bit of Mexico into Lisbon.
-The most adventurous ones should try the spicy tequila and mescal cocktails.
+This is a classic Tequila bar on a corner of Bairro Alto.
+The street is actually a natural extension of the tiny place that brings a bit of Mexico into Lisbon.
+The most adventurous ones can try the spicy tequila and mescal cocktails.